lotos2512/menu-and-breadcrumbs-generator/README.md

 ```
 use PrettyUrlBreadcrumbsStrategy to create $breadcrumbs for the node if $tree is true.
 For example you want find breadcrumbs for url - '/cryptography/certificates/view/?id=1'
-your tree most be like this
+your tree must be like this
 ```php
 [
     'cryptography' => [